-A sufficient supply of bedding material should be carried on the vehicle or should be available en route-as required or contained within the shipping container to last throughout the journey.
+A sufficient supply of bedding material should be carried on the vehicle or should be available en route or contained within the shipping container to last throughout the journey.

-The means of conveyance transport should be equipped with a roof of light colour and sides that isare able to prevent animals from escaping.
+The means of conveyance should be equipped with a roof and sides that are able to prevent animals from escaping.